jar398/plotter/doc/branch-painting.md

         a directory that is visible via HTTP from the Neo4J server(s).
         The config file needs both the `scp` destination location, so that plotter can write the inferred trait assertions to staging, and the HTTP location, so that neo4j can read them.
 The examples in `config.sample.yml` should provide guidance.
-     1. `scp_location` specifies the directory on the staging server, prefixed by the server name as understood by `ssh` (either a DNS name or a name configured in `~/.ssh/config`)
+     1. `rsync_location` specifies the target directory on the staging server, prefixed by the server name as understood by `ssh` (either a DNS name or a name configured in `~/.ssh/config`)
+     1. `rsync_command` specifies the `rsync`-like command to use to transfer local files to the staging server (this string does not include the source or target).
+        If not specified, defaults to `rsync -av`.
      1. `url` gives the prefix for URLs that will occur in neo4j `LOAD CSV` commands.
      1. If the local machine has a suitable directory, with an HTTP server visible to neo4j, the staging area can be configured to be that directory.
 In this case the